NextronSystems/thor-manual/usage/debugging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The most important element is a scan log of a scan with set **--debug** flag.

-The easiest way is to run the scan exactly as you've run it when the problem occured adding the **--debug** command line flag.
+The easiest way is to run the scan exactly as you've run it when the problem occurred adding the **--debug** command line flag.

-e.g.
+E.g.

 .. code:: batch